 The most common types of sunglasses fall under three main categories: shape, lens, and frame — and each of the types can be combined.
 With these options, you can create endless variations to meet your needs.
 Plus, you can get protection from harmful UV rays as you sport a new look.

-We have compiled this guide to help you discover which type of designer sunglasses will flatter your face shape, suit your specific needs, and speak to your style preferences.
+This guide is designed to help you discover which type of designer sunglasses you need.
+We’ll discuss which styles flatter your face shape, suit your specific needs, and speak to your style preferences.
 We’ll cover:

 Types of Sunglasses by Shape